 Coronavirus (COVID-19): What Sarah’s Appliance Repair is doing to prioritize your health.

-Thanksgiving and the holiday season is fast approaching, which probably means life is about to get really busy for the next few months.
+Thanksgiving and the holiday season is fast approaching.
+That probably means life is about to get really busy for the next few months.
 From school concerts and gift shopping to loved ones flying into town and family traditions, the holidays can sometimes be just as stress-filled as they are fun-filled.
-While we may not be able to take away all of the craziness about to ensue, we can definitely help you get ready for Thanksgiving so it will go off without a hitch in the area we know best: home appliances!
+We may not be able to take away all of the craziness about to ensue.
+However, we can definitely help you get ready for Thanksgiving so it will go off without a hitch in the area we know best: home appliances!

 Considering that traditional American Thanksgivings typically consist of large groups of people eating equally large meals, we want to help you make sure your kitchen is ready to go before Turkey Day!
 Here are a few tips to make your holiday as stress-free as possible: